 How to Treat for Nosema

-When treating with Essential oils make sure that the oils are all natural.
+Only us food grade oils when treating with Essential oils make sure that the oils are all natural.
 You will need the following to treat for Nosema:

 Lemon Grass Oil – 2 to 3 drops

 Water – 5 Cups

 To mix the Essential oils treatment pour one cup of water into a blender

 *Note if you are going to use honey, slightly warm it up and add it to the mixture.

 Blend for about five minutes and add the remaining water (this is the base).

 To treat, you will add a cup of the base to a gallon of syrup and shake to mix (one to one mix).

 Feed using the normal method that you normally feed.
 This mixture can be stored and used within six months.